|

 Golf Rules:

-- Free drop one club length away from sprinkler heads, pathways, roped-off areas and trees within fairway area.
+- Free drop one club length away from sprinkler

 Golf Etiquette: